AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/miscellaneous/fastly-caching-is-not-working-on-magento-cloud.md

 * If header issues occur when directly hitting the origin servers bypassing Fastly, you may have issues in your code, with extensions, or with the infrastructure.
 * If you encounter no errors directly hitting the origin servers, but headers are missing hitting the live domain through Fastly, you may have Fastly errors.

 First, check your **live site** to verify the response headers.
 The command goes through the Fastly extension to receive responses.
-If you don’t receive the correct headers, then you should test the origin servers directly.
+If you don't receive the correct headers, then you should test the origin servers directly.
 This command returns the values of the `Fastly-Magento-VCL-Uploaded` and `X-Cache` headers.

 1. In a terminal, enter the following command to test your live site URL:

     ```clike
     curl http://<live URL> -vo /dev/null -HFastly-Debug:1 [--resolve]
     ```

-    Use `--resolve` only if your live URL isn’t set up with DNS and you don’t have a static route set.
+    Use `--resolve` only if your live URL isn't set up with DNS and you don't have a static route set.
 For example:

     ```clike
     curl http://www.mymagento.biz -vo /dev/null -HFastly-Debug:1
     ```

 1. Verify the response headers to ensure Fastly is working.
 The output for this command is similar to curl Staging and Production.
 For example, you should see the returned unique headers by this command:

     ```clike
     < Fastly-Magento-VCL-Uploaded: yes    < X-Cache: HIT, MISS
     ```